pixelsnob/lapr/docs/data-cleanup.md

 ## Further Cleanup/Categorization

-- Change order of some of the names in the "name" field so that instruments truly sort alphabetically
+- Change order of some of the names in the "name" field so that instruments will sort properly